-- 2 tbsp sugar pearls or 4-5 white sugar cubes
+- 2 tablespoon sugar pearls or 4-5 white sugar cubes

-Crack open the remaining cardamom pods, discard the pods and crush the seeds into a powder.
+- Crack open the remaining cardamom pods, discard the pods and crush the seeds into a powder.
 Mix the cardamom with the remaining 150 g of golden caster sugar.
-In a bowl, mix the remaining butter with all but 2 tbsp of cardamom sugar.
+In a bowl, mix the remaining butter with all but 2 tablespoon of cardamom sugar.

-Place the remaining 2 tbsp of cardamom sugar into a small saucepan and add 50 ml of water.
+- Place the remaining 2 tablespoon of cardamom sugar into a small saucepan and add 50 ml of water.
 Bring to boil, then remove from the heat and set aside to cool.
 Brush the syrup over the buns couple of times as they cool, allowing them to soak the syrup.